-How many hospital admissions for treatment have you you’ve had in the last 12 months
+How many hospital admissions for treatment have you you have had in the last 12 months

 You should also disclose any other conditions that might be caused by having cystic fibrosis, such as diabetes, chest complaints, liver complications and arthritis.

-What will my travel insurance for cystic fibrosis cover me for?
+What will my Cystic Fibrosis travel insurance cover me for?

 Emergency medical treatment